equill/syscat/README.md

 - `/subnets`
 - `/addresses`

+Arguments:

+- org
+- subnet
+- vrf

+All arguments are required when searching.

 Both return the URI for interacting with the subnet or address in question via the Raw API, which is what you need when you then link them to/from other resources, such as delegating a subnet to another suborganisation, or allocating an address to a device.